Darren-Grant-Jansen/rank-react-app/README.md

 ## Getting Started

-- Clone the repository to your local machine.
+- Clone/download the repository to your local machine.
 - Install Node.js: If you don't have it already, download and install the latest version of Node.js from the official website (https://nodejs.org).
 - Navigate to the project directory.
     * cd rank-react-app